EffiTune: Diagnosing and Mitigating Training Inefficiency for Parameter Tuner in Robot Navigation System: Background, Notations and Related Work

-\textit{Meta-Planner} operates on top of the original planner $f$, adjusting its configuration $\theta$.
-Fig.~\ref{fig:types_planner}c shows that a hybrid planner with a meta-planner combines the explainability of classical planners with the adaptability of RL-based planners, enhancing performance.
-It has been applied across domains such as robot navigation~\cite{fridovich2018planning, xiao2022motion, siva2019robot, pokle2019deep}, autonomous driving~\cite{jiang2022efficient}, drone control~\cite{loquercio2022autotune}, and robotic manipulation~\cite{Moll2021HyperPlanAF, jia2023dynamic}.
+\textit{Parameter Tuner} $\tau$ operates on top of the original planner $f$, taking environmental states $s$ as input and adjusting navigation configuration $\theta$.
+Fig.~\ref{fig:types_planner}c shows that a hybrid planner with a parameter tuner combines the explainability of classical planners with the adaptability of data-driven (e.g., end-to-end) planners, enhancing performance.
+It has been applied across domains such as robot navigation~\cite{fridovich2018planning, xiao2022motion, siva2019robot, pokle2019deep}, self-driving~\cite{jiang2022efficient}, autonomous system~\cite{feng2025intentest,zheng2025llm}, drone control~\cite{loquercio2022autotune}, and robotic manipulation~\cite{Moll2021HyperPlanAF, jia2023dynamic}.\looseness=-1

-There are two types of meta-planners: static and dynamic.
-Static meta-planners tune the configuration $\theta$ before deployment, while dynamic meta-planners adjust it in real-time.
+There are two types of parameter tuners: static and dynamic.
+Static parameter tuners tune the configuration $\theta$ before deployment, while dynamic parameter tuners adjust it in real-time.

 {\bf Static.} Bayesian optimization is often used to auto-tune parameters for black-box systems~\cite{snoek2012practical, shahriari2015taking, frazier2018tutorial}.
 By iteratively updating its model of the objective function, it efficiently explores the parameter space, tuning planning parameters for better performance.